|Veterinary Dermatology Center

 Baltimore, Maryland USA 21228

-Your veterinarian will need to understand your pet's medical history and
+Dr. Buerger will need to understand your pet's medical history and will also

-will also need to perform a complete examination.
-A few simple tests will
+need to perform a complete examination.
+A few simple tests will also be

-also be necessary to help rule out other diseases that can look very
+necessary to help rule out other diseases that can look very similar to

-similar to allergies (some of which are very curable).
-If the diagnosis of
+allergies (some of which are very curable).
+If the diagnosis of allergic

-allergic dermatitis is certain then long-term control might be a complex
+dermatitis is certain then long-term control might be a complex process.

 or more of the following: